themeblvd/theme-blvd-layout-builder/readme.md

 ## Changelog

 #### 2.2.3 - 01/23/2018
-* Fixed: Visual editor options not saving, when used within the Columns element.
+* Fixed: Visual editor options not saving, when used within the Columns element (for framework 2.7+ themes).
-* Fixed: Make sure icon browser search data doesn't get printed in the source code more than once.
+* Fixed: Make sure icon browser search data doesn't get printed in the source code more than once (for framework 2.7+ themes).

 #### 2.2.2 - 01/19/2018
 * New: On the Plugins admin screen, before updating this plugin, there will now be a notification if your installed theme version is not currently compatible.
 This way, you can be prepared if updating this plugin will require you to update your Theme Blvd theme, as well.